maikejulie/NEMI/README.rst

 About NEMI
 ==========

-Native Emergent Manifold Interrogation (NEMI) is a workflow to determine regions of interest in large or highly complex and nonlinear data.
+The Native Emergent Manifold Interrogation (NEMI) is a workflow to determine regions of interest in large or highly complex and nonlinear data.

 Algorithms to determine regions of interest in large or highly complex and nonlinear data is becoming increasingly important.
 Novel methodologies from computer science and dynamical systems are well placed as analysis tools, but are underdeveloped for